nguyenphuminh/rottenjs/README.md

 ## Comparision with other libraries/frameworks
 ### jQuery, UmbrellaJS
-RottenJS shares a lot of similarities with jQuery and UmbrellaJS, but RottenJS is faster and lighter.
-Furthermore, RottenJS also can renders HTML elements while both of those can't.
+RottenJS shares a lot of similarities with jQuery and UmbrellaJS, but RottenJS is a bit lighter.

 ## Social medias
 * <a href="https://www.facebook.com/Rottenjs-The-Javascript-Library-112227464032668">Facebook</a>